CDRT/mk_docs/docs/guides/lcu/functions/get-lnvupdatehist.md

 # Get-LnvUpdateHist

-View Lenovo update history.
+View the history of updates installed by the Install-LnvUpdate cmdlet.

 ## Synopsis

 Retrieves the update history for Lenovo packages installed on the system.
+This information is stored in a .json file found in C:\ProgramData\Lenovo\Lenovo.Client.Update\History folder.
+A new file is created for each session with a timestamp in the filename.

 ## Description